samuelssj123/shengjie.github.io/_pages/about.md

 My goal is to study how phenomena in the humanities and social spheres affect the value of financial assets, in order to hopefully achieve financial inclusion.
 I am seeking a RA or Ph.D. position, starting from now or 4 years later,respectively.
 If you are interested in my research or would like to collaborate, please feel free to look through my homepage and reach out.

-<font color=DarkGray size=3>By clicking the buttons above, you can explore my research, projects, teaching, and experiences.
-On my personal homepage, you can reach the deepest level of content in no more than three clicks, with no further navigation required.</font>
+> <font color=DarkGray size=3>Note: By clicking the buttons above, you can explore my research, projects, teaching, and experiences.
+On my personal homepage, you can reach the deepest level of content in no more than three clicks, with no further navigation required.</font>  <br> <br>

 Education
 ====
 * Beijing Normal University (2021.09-2025.06)
-  Finance Technology
+  Bachelor, Finance Technology
   Advisor: Prof. [Meng Han](https://bibs.bnu.edu.cn/teachers/qzjs/587d80e0309b4d559299abec5d16924b.htm)